 Key Differences Between A Khata and B Khata Property Tax

-Originating in 2007 with the establishment of the Bruhat Bengaluru Mahanagara Palike (BBMP), the Khata meaning can be depicted as a legal document that plays a vital role in property-related transactions in Bengaluru.
+Originating in 2007 with the establishment of the Bruhat Bengaluru Mahanagara Palike (BBMP), Khata is a legal document that plays a vital role in property-related transactions in Bengaluru.
 It serves as an account that recognizes and certifies specific properties within the city.
 Khata provides essential details about ownership, facilitating tax payments, licences, loans and property approvals.
 Within the Khata framework, there are two categories – A Khata and B Khata.
-If you are searching for A Khata meaning, you must know that it represents legally compliant properties, while B Khata includes partially legal or unauthorised properties.
+A Khata represents legally compliant properties, while B Khata includes partially legal or unauthorised properties.

 What is ‘A Khata’?

-A Khata means a register introduced by the BBMP to streamline tax collection in Bengaluru.
-It represents fully legal properties and is accompanied by a Khata certificate that confirms the property’s legality and requires the payment of A Khata property tax.
+A Khata is a classification within the Khata register, introduced by the BBMP to streamline tax collection in Bengaluru.
+It represents fully legal properties.
+It is accompanied by a Khata certificate that confirms the property’s legality, making it eligible for A Khata property tax payment.
 Possessing an A Khata certificate is crucial when purchasing a property as it serves as proof of compliance with legal requirements.
 It allows property owners to apply for licences and loans, and facilitates construction, sale, and ownership transfer.
 A Khata provides various rights and benefits to property owners, ensuring smooth financial transactions and property-related activities.

 What is ‘B Khata’?

-Now, we move ahead to the B Khata meaning.
-It is a category within the Khata register, maintained by the BBMP in Bengaluru.
+B Khata is a category within the Khata register, maintained by the BBMP in Bengaluru.
 It lists properties that are considered illegal or in violation of building bylaws and regulations.
 B Khata enables the BBMP to collect taxes from such properties, including those without completion certificates, constructed in unauthorised layouts or on revenue land.
-The B Khata certificate is a temporary document that needs to get upgraded to A Khata by fulfilling the requirements and payments.
+The B Khata certificate is a temporary document that requires upgrading to A Khata by fulfilling specific requirements and making necessary payments.

 What are the Major Differences between A Khata and B Khata?